AlgeriaOfficial Name: People's Democratic Republic of Algeria

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Algeria, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

-Algerian roads are overcrowded, and traffic-related accidents kill a large number of people every year.
 Drivers will encounter police and military checkpoints on major roads within, and on the periphery of, Algiers and other major cities.
 Security personnel at these checkpoints expect full cooperation.
 Most major traffic intersections in Algiers are controlled by policemen instead of traffic lights.
-Motorists should be aware that terrorists and criminals employ false roadblocks as a tactic for ambushes and kidnappings, primarily in the central regions of Boumerdes and Tizi Ouzou and some parts of southern and eastern Algeria (see Crime section above).
+Motorists should be aware that terrorists and criminals may employ false roadblocks as a tactic for ambushes and kidnappings, primarily in the central regions of Boumerdes and Tizi Ouzou and some parts of southern and eastern Algeria (see Safety and Security section above).

 Travel overland, particularly in the southern regions, may require a permit issued by the Algerian government.
 For specific information concerning Algerian driver’s permits, vehicle inspection, road tax, and mandatory insurance, contact the Algerian Embassy in Washington, DC.